ChronoLogic12/tippy-tea-subscription/README.md

 #### As an admin user -

 - Log in to an admin account.
-- Send emails to users signed up the the mailing list.
+- Send emails to users signed up to the mailing list.
-- Add posts to the sites info blog.
+- Add posts to the site's info blog.

 For user stories checklist please view the google sheets table [here](https://docs.google.com/spreadsheets/d/1rKYF5s_qeeRhiHWJwbDJQ15gvJIOe2B4bTUiPIVZyoo/edit?usp=sharing).